 Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment October 2 Announced financial assistance to the three groups of employees in the private sector who are affected by the COVID-19 pandemic.
 The amount of financial assistance is BND 250 per month for employees who are single.
 Those who are married can receive BND 250 per month and BND 50 per month for each dependent, comprising the recipient's spouse and up to four (4) children under the age of 18 years old.
 The three groups of employees are: Those who have lost their jobs due to the impact of the COVID-19 pandemic on the company, and the termination is not due to disciplinary action or voluntary resignation.
-Those who are placed on unpaid leave for more than seven (7) days, either due to the impact of the COVID-19 pandemic on the company or being issued a Quarantine Order (QO) by the Ministry of Health; and Extended and tightened COVID-19 restrictions until October 17, 2021.
+Those who are placed on unpaid leave for more than seven (7) days, either due to the impact of the COVID-19 pandemic on the company or being issued a Quarantine Order (QO) by the Ministry of Health; and Self-employed or freelancers.
+Extended and tightened COVID-19 restrictions until October 17, 2021.
 From October 4, 2021, residents will be required to stay home between 8 p.m. and 4 a.m., with enforcement agencies and village heads increasing surveillance to ensure that the public complies with the new measures.
 All non-essential businesses must close by 8 p.m. once the government curfew comes into effect.
-October 8 - Self-employed or freelancers. • Introduced the Home Isolation Policy for COVID-19 patients.
-The content of this policy is a directive to patients who are identified as under Category 1, that is, patients which do not have any symptoms and Category 2a, that is, patients who only have mild symptoms; to undergo self-isolation at home only after obtaining assessment and confirmation from the Ministry of Health.
+October 8 Self-employed of fleelancers. • Introduced the Home Isolation Policy for COVID-19 patients.
+The content of this policy is a directive to patients who are identified as under Category 1, that is, patients which do not have any symptoms and Category 2a, that is, patients who only have mild symptoms; to undergo selfisolation at home only after obtaining assessment and confirmation from the Ministry of Health.
 Each COVID-19 patient managed under this policy will be required to undergo the following: Monitored by the Patient Management Team, Ministry of Health throughout the 14-day self-isolation; Mandatorily wear a red wristband for the purpose of identifying COVID-19 patients until the end of the isolation period; and Comply with all directives from the Ministry of Health and ensure easy contact at any time.
 Patients who fail or defy complying with this Home Isolation Policy may be subject to a compound fine of up to BND 5,000, under the Infectious Diseases Act (Chapter 204).
 October 13 • • • • Extended and tightened COVID-19 restrictions until October 31, 2021.
-In particular, from October 13, 2021:
+In particular, from October 13, 2021: - the compound fine against anyone found violating the directive to stay home between 8 p.m. to 4 a.m. is increased from BND 100 to BND 500 for each offense. - any company that fails to ensure its employees comply with the directive to stay home from 8 p.m. to 4 a.m. will also be subject to a compound fine of BND 500.